-The collection consists of one hundred and fifteen handmade valentine cards.
-It contains examples of American, English and German cards dating from the 1830s through the 1880s.
-The cards are in excellent condition with many of them containing poems written on the inside and signed by the sender.
-In addition, there are a few envelopes found among...
+Collection consists of one hundred and fifteen handmade valentine cards.
+It contains examples of American, English, and German cards dating from the 1830s through the 1880s.
+The cards are in excellent condition with many containing poems and signed by the sender.
+In addition, there are a few envelopes found among these materials …

 The Jane Wade papers regarding art dealer and New York gallery owner Curt Valentin, measure 0.6 linear feet and date from 1903-1971.
 This small collection consists of papers donated by former Curt Valentin Gallery employee Jane Wade, which provide scattered documentation of Valentin's life and exhibitions at the Buchholz Gallery (renamed Curt Valentin Gallery in 1951) including biographical material, correspondence from artists Valentin represented, writings and notes, lists documenting clients, exhibitions held, and artwork by Picasso sold by the gallery, clippings of obituaries for Valentin, and a complete set of Buchholz Gallery exhibition catalogs from 1937-1948.